addoncod/Poker/README.md

 # Poker
 Multiplayer browser poker game realized in Texas Holdem system.

 The game was made using HTML, CSS, JavaScript, JQuery, Ajax, MySQL and vanilla PHP to learn as much as possible.
 Index login page let you register to the game and then log in to the menu with your username and password.
 ![Login](https://user-images.githubusercontent.com/105807818/223848966-fc7e1aac-c701-48b6-9afe-4a7035a3dbae.png)

-Menu page let you choose the table you want to play.
-Clicking one of the button will direct you to the chosen table.
+The menu page let you choose the table you want to play at, clicking on one will direct you to the chosen table.
 ![Menu](https://user-images.githubusercontent.com/105807818/223848006-e2a7e23f-46c1-4be9-96ad-dbab685db7ff.png)

-Game page is already the poker game itself, you will see all the connected players around the table from your perspective, each seat is illuminated with the 3 possible colors,
+The game page is already the poker game itself, you will see all the connected players around the table from your perspective, each seat is illuminated with the three possible colors,

-White - Waiting for the game/Player who folded,
+White - Waiting for the game / The player who folded,
 ![Waiting](https://user-images.githubusercontent.com/105807818/223848307-78d5c7a6-4421-4d8f-b2c3-ecd32d2a9d2f.png)

-Red - Waiting for the turn during the game,
+Red - The player who is waiting for the turn,
-Green - Actual player turn during the game
+Green - The player with the turn
 ![DuringTheGame](https://user-images.githubusercontent.com/105807818/223848374-c10e7eff-f746-4357-8732-fa1923575e24.png)